-#filter has one argument, a set filter .
-The value of the
+#filter has one argument, a set filter or a string filter .
+The

 #K ≡ 1 #[Kk] ≡ 2 #P attackedby K ≡ 3